andreasm23/sgp4-2.21/answer-sheet.md

 Report the markdown code (see [this link](https://docs.gitlab.com/ee/user/markdown.html#images)) that adds your plot to this document (graphic answer: 16 points).

 ORB_PLOT

+Report the command that you use in the CLI to generate your plot.

+COR_PLOT_COM

 Make three observations about the data you plotted (open text answer: 8 points).